 How Much Does Window Installation Cost In Florence?

-Window installation and replacement costs vary based on a number of factors, including the number and size of the windows, the materials you choose, and how difficult your windows are to access or install.
-On average, Florence homeowners should expect to spend roughly $280 per window*.
+Window installation and replacement costs depend on a number of factors, including the number and size of the windows, how difficult your windows are to access or install, and the materials you choose.
+On average, Florence homeowners spend about $280 per window*.
 Below are additional cost breakdowns. *Cost data based on sample pricing for window installation from multiple retailers and adjusted for local cost of living.

 When To Replace Windows

-Installing new energy-efficient windows can significantly enhance your home's comfort, appearance, insulation, noise reduction, and value.
-Some clear signs it's time for new windows include the following:
+New, energy-efficient windows can significantly enhance your home's comfort, insulation, appearance, noise reduction, and value.
+Obvious signs that it's time for window replacement include the following:

 - Drafts and cold air coming in through old, loose-fitting windows.